 Besides exploring the national park and trekking through the island, travallers can board a cruise around Lan Ha Bay.
 Lan Ha Bay surrounds Cat Ba and is adjacent to Ha Long Bay.
 Together they share the most of its beauty and charm.
 The bay comprises 300 karst islands, limestone pillars, and numerous white-sand beaches.
 It receives fewer tourists than Ha Long Bay, making it more quiet and isolated.

 Cat Ba is accessible by ferry from the port of Pha Binh in Hai Phong in 1 hour.
-Alternatively, travellers can combine joint bus and ferry routes from Hanoi (3 hours 30 minutes), Ninh Binh (4 hours 30 minutes), Sapa (10-11 hours) and Ha Giang (12 hours).
+Alternatively, travellers can combine joint bus and ferry routes from Hanoi (3 hours 30 minutes), Ninh Binh (4 hours 30 minutes), Sapa (10-11 hours), Ha Giang (12 hours) and Hue (16 hours).

-The Southeastern Coast comprises the provinces of Ba Ria-Vung Tau, Long An, Tien Giang, Ben Tre, Tra Vinh, Soc Trang, Bac Lieu and Ca Mau.
-From here, travellers can access Con Dao archipelago.
+The Southeastern Coast of Vietnam comprises the provinces of Binh Thuan, Ba Ria-Vung Tau, Long An, Tien Giang, Ben Tre, Tra Vinh, Soc Trang, Bac Lieu and Ca Mau.
+Phan Thiet, Vung Tau and Soc Trang are the main seaports in the Southeastern coast.
+From here, travellers can catch a ferry to Phu Quy island and Con Dao archipelago.

-The Southwestern Coast comprises the provinces of Kieng Giang and Ca Mau.
-From here, travellers can access the islands of Phu Quoc, Nam Du, Hon Son and Hon Tre island.
+The Southwestern Coast of Vietnam comprises the provinces of Kieng Giang and Ca Mau.
+Rach Gia and Ha Tien are the two main seaports in the Southwestern coast.
+From here, travellers can catch a ferry to Phu Quoc, Nam Du, Hon Son and Hon Tre islands.